 - Most people with gout have hyperuricaemia although not all people with hyperuricaemia have gout.

 - Excessive food intake increases the body’s production of uric acid.

 - Alcohol interferes with the excretion of uric acid from the body.

-- Excessive consumption of food with high purine content
+- Food with high purine content

-- Use of certain medications such as;
+- Use of certain medications such as:

 - Start of a uric-acid lowering treatment